thomasweis27/teaching/README.md

+*Only the Python Classes Folder is really full with anything.
+More will be updated soon.*

 Hi there!
 Usually with beginners I start with the contents of the 'Python Classes' folder.
 There's a lot of good topics here but there are also some folders at I've done in classes but not necessarly help with understanding a specific topic.

 Following this, I give them choises.
 If they are insteresting in some games/graphics, there is the pyGame folder.